Barret-Pierre/Leafstyle/Readme.md

 └── ...
 ```

-4. Copy and past the target structure in your `canvasName.html` in the canvas class div tag, don't forget to update your title.
+4. Copy and past the target structure from CSSBattel to your `canvasName.html`, don't forget to update your title.

-5. Copy and past your target CSS in your `canvasName.css`
+5. Copy and past your target CSS from CSSBattle to your `canvasName.css`

-6. Your target it now stored to the Leafstyle project
+6. Your target it is stored to the Leafstyle project

 ## 🔗 Link your target to the main page